Hidden East Anglia:

 The Lily Pit

-By the side of the main Gorleston to Beccles road (now the A143) used to be a deep pond, near the former Ottey's Farm, known as the Lily Pit (approx.TG518049).
+Close to the side of the main Gorleston to Beccles road (now the A143) is a deep pond, a little west of the former Ottey's or Otter's Farm, once known as the Lily Pit (TG518049).
 A cottage of the same name still stands, but the actual farm site is now occupied by residential houses.
 At midnight a phantom pony and trap used to thunder along the road and disappear into the water.

 Three legends have been told to account for the apparition: